Sai Vidya Institute of Technology: Rankings

-If we consider only colleges from KARNATAKA STATE we stand in 7th Rank & 9th Rank respectively in the ranking list.
+In Karnataka state, SVIT stands in 7th Rank & 9th Rank respectively in the ranking list.

 Student activities

 "Sanchalana" cultural festival

 The institution hosts its cultural fest under the "Sanchalana" banner.
 The eminent personality Ramesh Bhat had graced the events.
 It is hosted by Cultural Activities Team (CAT).
-CAT is headed by the principal, aided by the heads of departments, Cultural Activity Committee, CAT Secretaries, the student presidents of clubs, and the student volunteers.
+CAT is headed by the principal, aided by the heads of departments, Cultural Activity Committee, CAT Secretaries, the student office bearers of the club.

 Tech Vidya

 The institution hosts its state level tech fest every year.

+National Cadet Corps

+The Army NCC wing of SVIT holds the 3/1 COY banner under the 1 Karnataka Signal Regiment NCC under Bangalore 'A' group of the Karnataka and Goa Directorate.
+Driven by the motto, "Unity & Discipline", the cadets are constantly training themselves to serve the nation by attending camps and conducting training in the institution.

+Students can enroll in NCC after taking admission into the college in their first semester of engineering.
+The cadets embark on a journey to imbibe the qualities of brotherhood, integrity and decision making and to impart leadership qualities in all walks of life.
+Cadets also attend national camps and gain incredible experiences.

-Social Service
+National Service Scheme

 The National Service Scheme of India (NSS) has a unit in the college.
 The NSS unit of the college has 100 student members and approved by VTU.
 The unit is headed by Dr. Harish H T, Chief Librarian & NSS Program Officer.

 The students organize blood donation camps regularly.
 NSS volunteers participates in all the awareness programs conducted by PHC of Rajanukunte.